 - Click on the Home Tab and Choose Copy and then Paste.
 (The keyboard shortcuts are Ctrl+C for Copy and Ctrl +V for Paste.)

 - The pasted segment will be selected.
-In the Properties window, change the Type from Single Run to Bean.
+In the Properties window, change the Style from None to Bean.
 This will stitch a heavier stitch.
 It is what is commonly known as a Triple Stitch.

 - You can select colors for the different elements if you want to do so my clicking on the individual element and then clicking on a thread tile.
 I am going to do this at the machine instead to save time.
 I just pick colors that I want to use if there are color stops for each step.
 (Each step is a different color.).